Watch This Valedictorian Ditch Her Approved Speech To Talk About Abortion Rights Instead

 More than ever, it's obvious that high school students are more attuned to what's happening in the world than some of (many of, actually) our elected leaders.
-Case in point: Paxton Smith, a graduating senior from Dallas, TX, who decided to ditch her pre-approved commencement speech in favor of a message about abortion rights.
+Case in point: Paxton Smith, a graduating senior from Dallas, Texas, who decided to ditch her pre-approved commencement speech in favour of a message about abortion rights.

 On Sunday, during the Lake Highlands High School class of 2021 graduation ceremony, Smith told the audience that she had planned a speech about the impact of TV and media on young minds.
 But after Gov. Greg Abbott signed a restrictive reproductive rights bill banning any abortions later than six weeks into a pregnancy — that is, two weeks after a missed period — she took a different approach.